quorumcontrol/tupelo-docs/index.md

 **Start here!**
 {: .fs-5 .fw-300 }
 We want to show you just how easy it is to build on Tupelo.
-Get started now by adding our “Hello World” message and get it signed instantaneously.
+Start building now by adding a “Hello World” message and get it signed instantaneously.
 {: .fs-5 .fw-300 }
-We believe that your project will scale on the Tupelo platform.
+Need more information first?
+Read below to see how we’re different or get access to important documentation.
 {: .fs-5 .fw-300 }
-Keep us honest and try it out.
+**Your project will scale on the Tupelo platform.**  Keep us honest and try it out.
 {: .fs-5 .fw-300 }
 [Hello World](/tutorials/hello_world){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }